silviucpp/erlcass/README.md

 ### Setting the log level

-`Erlcass` is using `lager` for logging the errors.
-Beside the fact that you can set in lager the desired log level, for better performances it's better to set also in `erlcass` the desired level otherwise there will be a lot of resources consumed by lager to format the messages and then drop them.
-Also the native driver performances can be affected because of the time spent in generating the logs and sending them from C++ into Erlang.
+`Erlcass` is using OTP `logger` for logging the errors.
+Beside the fact that you can set in logger the desired log level, for better performances it's better to set also in `erlcass` the desired level otherwise there will be a lot of resources consumed for messages that are going to be dropped anyway.
+Also the native driver performances can decrease because of the time spent in generating the logs and sending them from C++ into Erlang.

 Available Log levels are: